 Hurricane Dorian Disaster Relief

-Hurricane Dorian swept into the Bahamas as a Category 5 hurricane in September 2019 and lingered over the islands as a powerful storm, bringing dangerous winds, storm surge, and flooding, destroying property and submerging entire towns.
+Hurricane Dorian swept into the Bahamas in September 2019 as a Category 5 hurricane in September 2019 and lingered over the islands as a powerful storm, destroying property and submerging entire towns.
 Many people are still without power, clean drinking water, and do not have access to basic necessities.
 It is still not known when sufficient power or water access will return to areas that were hit the hardest.

-Shortly following the storm, Matthew 25: Ministries completed a series of airlifts to the Bahamas utilizing transportation generously provided by The Connor Group in Miami Township, OH.
+Immediately following the storm, Matthew 25: Ministries completed a series of airlifts to the Bahamas utilizing transportation generously provided by The Connor Group in Miami Township, OH.
 Volunteer doctors accompanying the team were able to provide medical care and consultation to orphanages and shelters caring for children and adults affected by the storms.